Developer Guide for Training with PyTorch Neuron (torch-neuronx)

 Finally, add mark_step

-and execute the training step:
+and execute the training or evaluation step:

 xm.mark_step()